stephenjohnlimb/ek9/README.md

 See [Contributing](CONTRIBUTING.md) and the [WIKI](https://github.com/stephenjohnlimb/ek9/wiki/EK9-Development) for details.

 ## Why create another programming language?
-Frustration with other languages, like C, C++, Pascal, Java and so some extent Python.
-I love them all in the way they are - but really wanted feature X from one language in another (and add a few new things in)!
+Frustration with other languages, like C, C++, Pascal, Java and to some extent Python.
+I love them all in the way they are - but really wanted feature X from one language in another (and add a few new things in as well)!

 The aim is a language that is easy (trivial) to get started with, but can scale in terms of **constructs** and more advanced **software design concepts**.
 EK9 has been designed to make easy things; 'easy' and harder things;